clintonmead/clintonmead.github.io/index.md

 ### GHC

 I have a [patch to GHC](https://phabricator.haskell.org/D3822) in progress that adds a number of primative operations to GHC, namely involving signed multiplication.
 It currently just requires me to add test cases.

+## Stackoverflow contributions:

+If you want to read some of my (sometimes stupid) questions and answers on StackOverflow, you can go to my [profile page sorted by tag](https://stackoverflow.com/users/525980/clinton?tab=tags), and browse the tags based on topic.
+Much of my activity surrounded C++, although more recently my focus has shifted to Haskell.

 ## Future potential projects: